We all know that exercise is good for us — it helps with strength, sleep, energy, and even mood.

 This way, everybody knows exactly what you need from exercise and how your treatment will impact you.

-Physical therapist can also help you set goals and maintain a varied exercise routine to make sure you’re addressing your flexibility, strength, and stamina without overdoing it.
+Physical therapists can also help you set goals and maintain a varied exercise routine to make sure you’re addressing your flexibility, strength, and stamina without overdoing it.

 Washington, DC 20005